auth0/docs/articles/native-platforms/ios-swift/00-introduction.md

 ## Your First Steps

-Make sure you complete these steps before going through any tutorial:
+Make sure you complete these steps before starting any tutorial:

 #### 1. Create an application